-Joab is David’s nephew, son of his sister Zeruiah, who became the commander of David’s military during his reign.
+Joab is David’s nephew, the son of his sister Zeruiah, who became the commander of David’s military during his reign.
 As a fearless and talented commander, he was responsible for the defeat and capture of many city-states.
 He remained fiercely loyal to King David until the end of his reign.
 At that point, however, he sided with David’s son Adonijah to take the throne without his father’s blessing.

 Joab was a complex individual who often acted impulsively against the King’s wishes, killing three men in cold blood, for example.
 Yet, he was a key figure in helping David expand his kingdom.
 He was finally executed under Solomon for his betrayal at the end of David’s life.